675 Kashmiri Women Killed This Year, 23,000 Widowed Since 1989: Mushaal - UrduPoint

 675 Kashmiri Women Killed This Year, 23,000 Widowed Since 1989: Mushaal

-Chairperson of Peace and Culture Organisation Mushaal Hussein Mullick on Tuesday said some 675 Kashmiri women were killed from January 2021 to till date and around 23,000 had been widowed since 1989 in Indian Illegally Occupied Jammu and Kashmir (IIOJK).
+Chairperson of Peace and Culture Organisation Mushaal Hussein Mullick said some 675 Kashmiri women were killed from January 2021 to till date and around 23,000 had been widowed since 1989 in Indian Illegally Occupied Jammu and Kashmir (IIOJK)

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Mar, 2022 ) :Chairperson of Peace and Culture Organisation Mushaal Hussein Mullick on Tuesday said some 675 Kashmiri women were killed from January 2021 to till date and around 23,000 had been widowed since 1989 in Indian Illegally Occupied Jammu and Kashmir (IIOJK).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Mar, 2022 ) :Chairperson of Peace and Culture Organisation Mushaal Hussein Mullick said some 675 Kashmiri women were killed from January 2021 to till date and around 23,000 had been widowed since 1989 in Indian Illegally Occupied Jammu and Kashmir (IIOJK).

-Mushaal Mullick, in a message on the International Women Day, said India was a murderer and a usurper, and the sufferings and miseries of the Kashmiri people would only end when the last Indian soldier left the IIOJK.
+Mushaal Mullick, in a message said India was a murderer and a usurper, and the sufferings and miseries of the Kashmiri people would only end when the last Indian soldier left the IIOJK.

 India, she added, had been trampling every right of the Kashmiris since illegally and forcibly occupying the Jammu & Kashmir.